sec-bit/clover-protocol/clover-protocol.md

    * **ckb_rpc**: rpc interface to read data from the chain.
    * **test**: test scripts

-## Next Step
+# Next Step

-### Solving the issue of creating invalid commitment cell
+## Solving the issue of creating invalid commitment cell
 There remains a small issue in the design of current version: if an attacker creates a transaction, the transaction output cell contains a commitment cell, i.e., the `lock_script` field match the pre_defined commitment cell `lock_script`.
 According to the rule, if the commitment is updated, the attacker must put the commitment cell at latest height in the input cell.
 However, the transaction verification rule cannot prevent an attacker from not putting the latest commitment cell in this transaction.
 Therefore, the attacker can create commitment cell with arbitrary commitment data in the cell `data` filed, without destroying the latest valid commitment cell.

 It is easy to solve this problem.
 We can add some verification rules in the commitment data cell's type script in order to ensure that only one commitment cell can be alive at each block height: The commitment cell can be initialized only once.
 After that, if the type script ensures that if a commitment cell is put in the output cell in a transaction, there must be one and only one commitment cell in the input of transaction.
 Therefore, if someone wants to update the commitment, he or she must destroy the old commitment cell, preventing the attacks described above.

 We haven't implement this in the current version due to the time limit, we manage to implement this in the next version.

-### Put constant parameter in a fixed cell and "invoke" them in `cell_deps` field
+## Put constant parameter in a fixed cell and "invoke" them in `cell_deps` field

 Constant parameters that SUV script uses during execution is designed to be stored in a fixed living data cell, i.e., every time SUV executes, the cells contain constant parameters shall put in the `cell_deps` field of the transaction.
 However, due to some technical reasons, at this moment, these cells are placed in `input_cell` and `output_cell` field.

-### Add L2 tx fee
+## Add L2 tx fee

 The transaction fee is ignored in this version.
 However, this is not reasonable to relayer.
+We will add transaction fee in the next update.

-### Reduce L1 state
+## Reduce L1 state

 Public constant parameters are stored on Layer-1 cell, among them, the size of $\vec{upk}$ equals the predefined amount of accounts in the setup, so it cannot be too big.
-There's a VC API that can test the validity of a $upk$, with one elliptical curve pairing.
+There's a VC API that can test the validity of a single update key$upk$, with doing just one elliptical curve pairing.
 We will do some tests and weighing the tradeoffs.

-### Reduce verification cycles
+## Reduce verification cycles

 The Clover protocol has not yet been implemented to compress the transaction validity checking process, we will use the Marlin protocol[7] to compress the transaction validity checking calculation in the next update.

 + Signature Verification Process
 + Range proofs of account balances

-This compresses the validation overhead of the on-chain computation to O(1), plus the hash computation of the transaction data.
+This compresses the validation overhead of the on-chain computation to $O(1)$, plus the hash computation of the transaction data.

-### Support more tokens in L2
+## Support more tokens in L2

 We design the current system without considering more than one token.
 Thanks to the feasibility of CKB, it is easy to issue UDT tokens without redeploying contracts, make a new UDT instance make it very friendly to other apps.
 If our system wants to support more than 1 UDT tokens, we need to consider leveraging the advantage of this CKB feature.

-### Add signature verification to validity proof
+## Add signature verification to validity proof

 In the current version, we focus on implementing the aSVC scheme and get some sense about the efficiency in verifying vector values and updating proofs at a low cost.
 However, the validity of transactions includes other factors, especially signature validity proof.
 We intend to use signature schemes with an aggregated feature.
 We also plan to use succinct ZKPs to generate signature validity proof.
 Both methods can solve the problem, but the performance trade-off differs a lot.
 So we will do further research and test to choose the proper solution.

-### Expand scenarios from payment to more
+## Expand scenarios from payment to more

 In the current version, the Rollup only supports payment related action.
 We managed to explore more scenarios in the future, such as DEX.

-### Multiple operators
+## Multiple operators

 In order to improve the user experience, the proof of a user's account balance needs to be updated in real time, and this can be done by the Operator.
-Experimental data shows that updating the proof has a computational complexity of O(1), but maintaining the proof for millions of users is computationally intensive.
+Experimental data shows that updating the proof has a computational complexity of $O(1)$, but maintaining the proof for millions of users is computationally intensive.
 By introducing multiple Operators, proof maintenance can be spread across multiple nodes.

-## References
+# References

 - [1] Jan Xie.
 Nervos CKB: A Common Knowledge Base for Crypto-Economy https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md
 - [2] Xuejie Xiao.
 CKB-VM. https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0003-ckb-vm/0003-ckb-vm.md